pateldhruv1993/pateldhruv1993/_posts/2017-01-04-application-logger.markdown

 <a href="https://github.com/pateldhruv1993/Application-Logger" class="btn btn-primary">GitHub Link</a>

 <h1>What is this?</h1>
 A C# Program that will log your application usage.
 It will log which applications you were using, how long, which application was on foreground at a particular time etc. It DOES NOT log your keyboard or mouse.
-But it DOES detect if you're using your PC using your the last time you used your mouse/keyboard etc.
+But it DOES detect if you're using your PC using your the last time you used your mouse, keyboard etc.

 <h1>Features:</h1>
 <ul>